 - Teach your daughter how to say no. Make sure they know what to do if they are offered drugs or pressured to have sex.
 Let them know you are a phone call or text away if they want to leave a party or other gathering; if they feel uncomfortable, they are not obligated to stay.

 - Encourage them to volunteer and care about others.

 - Respect their privacy.

 The 5, 4, 3, 2, 1 rule is a good one to follow.
 Every day they should get: five servings of fruits/vegetables, four glasses of water, three servings of dairy, 2 hours of screen time, and 1 hour of physical activity.

 Pay attention to warning signs of suicide.
 Take action if your daughter:

 - Talks about not being around in the future

 - Has tried suicide before

-If you think she may try suicide, don’t leave your daughter alone.
+If you think they may try suicide, don’t leave your daughter alone.
 Get help right away.

 Your 15-year-old is a blessing and a challenge.
-Stay close to her and help her through this important time in her life, and yours.
+Stay close to them and help them through this important time in their life, and yours.